open-mmlab/mmdetection/projects/UNINEXT/README.md

 **Note**

-1. Due to time constraints, this project only realizes VIS tasks testing
+1. this project only support VIS tasks(youtube 2019 dataset) evaluation and test
 2. the training and testing of other tasks will be released in the future

 ## Usage